Ninja-Squad/ninja-squad.github.com/_posts/2018-02-07-angular-cli-1.7.md

 and Angular&nbsp;5.2 now supports TypeScript&nbsp;2.6
 (see our other [blog post](/2018/01/11/what-is-new-angular-5.2/)) ,
 the CLI will no longer complain if you use these TS versions.

+## Webpack 4 support

+As you may know, the CLI uses Webpack under the hood.
+Webpack is currently in version 3 but the version 4 [should not be far away](https://medium.com/webpack/webpack-4-beta-try-it-today-6b1d27d7d7e2), bringing in some performance enhancements and some nice features (like the side-effect feature, which should reduce our bundle sizes, better defaults, WebAssembly support, etc...).

+The CLI is getting ready to switch to Webpack 4, and we should enjoy some of these nice features (reduce bundle sizes, faster builds) soon!

+## Better, faster, higher

+The tasks have been slightly improved with the introduction of caching, so your build should be faster!

 Check out our [ebook](https://books.ninja-squad.com/angular), [online training (Pro Pack)](https://angular-exercises.ninja-squad.com/) and [training](http://ninja-squad.com/training/angular) if you want to learn more!